 In practice, the directors of a private company will usually own or control all or a majority of the shares.
 There is no market place for the shares and the articles will tightly control their transfer.
 Therefore to many people the difference between a private company and a public company is that the former cannot offer its shares for sale to the general public, whilst the latter can.
 Whilst this is broadly true, there are numerous other differences between the two.

 The principal reason to register (or re-register) as a public company is to have the ability to offer a company’s shares to the public and access a wider pool of capital.
 This ability however comes at a price in terms of a much greater number of restrictions and a considerable loss of privacy.
 There is a much greater legislative burden to adhere to, both under the Companies Act 2006 as well as the Financial Services and Markets Act 2000 and all the additional rules particularly that this latter piece of legislation entails.
 There will also be the rules of the market on which the company has its shares listed, for example, the London Stock Exchange.

-This greater regulatory burden, increased scrutinised and greater amount of information that must be made available to the public, is one of the reasons why even some large companies, such as Boots the chemist, choose to operate as private companies (it was re-registered as a private company following its merger in 2006 with Alliance Unichem).
+This greater regulatory burden, increased scrutiny and the greater amount of information that must be made available to the public, is one of the reasons why even some large companies, such as Boots the chemist, choose to operate as private companies (it was re-registered as a private company following its merger in 2006 with Alliance Unichem).